pbrod/nvector/README.rst

 Path A is given by A1 and A2, while path B is given by B1 and B2.

-Find the position C where the two paths intersect.
+Find the position C where the two great circles intersect.

 Solution: